abumuawiyah/uidevelopersurgesh/content/blog/library/index.md

 })
 ```

-As promise, we will go thru on the challenge when we apply configurable pattern on the markup - JSX
+As promise, let is go thru the challenge by applying configurable pattern on the markup (JSX).
-The main challenge is how manage communication between TableComponent and it's nested components.
+The challenge is how to manage communication (passing props & state) between TableComponent and it's nested components.

-Let take code as sample:
+Let take the below code as an example:

 ```jsx
 <TableComponent striped>